GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP06/README.md

 ![Conical Island flume geometry and gauge locations.
 The wavemaker is near the left edge of the domain.
 Gauge locations 1-4 vary slightly between cases A, B and C](Flume_plot_A_default.png)

 The [SWALS model](BP06.f90) simulates this problem using a nested grid around the island.
 It has a variety of options that allow use of different solvers, grid resolutions, and forcings, reflecting experiments with this problem.
-For example, the solitary wave forcing can be created in 3 different ways: an analytical initial condition; an approximate wavemaker forcing; a forcing based on waves observed at gauge 2 (between the wavemaker and the island).
+For example, the solitary wave forcing can be created in three different ways: an analytical initial condition; an approximate wavemaker forcing; or a forcing based on observed waves at gauge 2 (between the wavemaker and the island).
 A setup using the `cliffs` solver was also implemented to mimic the results of [Tolkova, 2014](https://doi.org/10.1007/s00024-014-0825-8).

 While not discussed in detail here, these alternatives are useful for studying the model sensitivity to different setups.